 GDP - real growth rate :

-Working time is generally 40 hours per week, not necessarily calculated on the basis of a set working week but for each seven-day period.
+Working hours are generally 40 hours per week, not necessarily calculated on the basis of a set working week but for each seven-day period.

 Employees are entitled to a daily rest period of at least 11 consecutive hours every 24 hours, which effectively restricts how many hours an employee can work in a day.